GluuFederation/oxd-java-sample/README.md

 Install [Java Standard Edition](http://www.oracle.com/technetwork/java/javase/downloads/2133151) version 8 or higher.

-1. Maven 3+
+2. Maven 3+

 Download [maven](https://maven.apache.org/download.cgi) and follow the simple installation instructions.
 Ensure the `bin` directory is added to your PATH.

-1. An OpenID Connect Provider (OP), like the Gluu Server
+3. An OpenID Connect Provider (OP), like the Gluu Server

 Learn how to download and install Gluu server by visiting this [page](https://gluu.org/docs/ce/installation-guide/).

-1. oxd-server
+4. oxd-server

 Download and install [oxd-server](https://gluu.org/docs/oxd/).
 For the purposes of this demo app, built-in default configuration files will work.
 Just ensure to fill the property **server_name** in `oxd-conf.json` as well as the license info.
 You can obtain a license for free at [oxd website](https://oxd.gluu.org).
-There is no need to "point" to the OP from your oxd in config files.
+There is no need to "point" to the OP from your oxd config files.

-If the machine where you'll execute the app is other than the one you used for installing oxd, you may have to run the [oxd https extension] as well.
+If the machine where you'll execute the app is other than the one you used for installing oxd, you may have to run the [oxd https extension](https://gluu.org/docs/oxd/oxd-https/start/) as well.
 The extension is already bundled with oxd if you chose installing it via binary packages.

 ## Run